Wednesday at the Square in Lafayette Square

 Opening acts perform from 5 p.m. to 6 p.m., and headliners close out the show from 6:30 p.m. to 8 p.m.
 The early evening hour concerts attract an after-work crowd, as well as tourists, locals, people from neighboring cities and civically engaged members of the YLC.
 It’s a kid- and pet-friendly event (as long as Fido wears a leash) where plenty of participants kick off their shoes and two-step in the grass.

 Food and alcoholic beverages are for sale, and all proceeds benefit the YLC, a nonprofit dedicated to developing leaders via community projects.
 Yes, the money goes to a good cause, but that’s not the only reason you’ll want to grab a bite.

 At Wednesday at the Square, over a dozen vendors serve up something for everyone.
-Nothing costs more than $10, but you do have to buy tickets—vendors don’t accept cash.
+You do have to buy tickets—vendors don’t accept cash.
 Be warned: popular items may sell out, and lines for tickets can be long, so get your food early.
 Bring cash or credit to exchange for tickets, and let your appetite be your guide.

 The Artist Village